hatemhosny/gh-action-example2/README.md

 This GitHub Action allows you to post a pull request comment from an artifact.

+The artifact is downloaded, extracted and the first file in it is used for the comment.
+The file name is used as the pull request number (excluding the file extension), while the content of the file is used as the comment body.

+"Upsert" mode is used for multiple comments to the same pull request (the comment is updated if it already exists).

 ## Inputs

 - `GITHUB_TOKEN`: Github token of the repository - (default: `${{ github.token }}` [automatically created by Github])